web3j/web3j-corda/README.md

 ## Introduction

-web3j-corda is a lightweight client library for working with Cordapps and interacting with different nodes on Corda network.
+web3j-corda is a lightweight client library for working with CorDapps and interacting with different nodes on Corda network.

 ![web3j-corda Network](docs/img/web3j-corda.png)